python/cpython/Doc/library/ctypes.rst

 On Linux, it is required to specify the filename *including* the extension to load a library, so attribute access can not be used to load libraries.
-Either the :meth:`~LibraryLoader.LoadLibrary` method of the dll loaders should be used, or you should load the library by creating an instance of CDLL by calling the constructor::
+Either the :meth:`!LoadLibrary` method of the dll loaders should be used, or you should load the library by creating an instance of CDLL by calling the constructor::